Technology

 Maximising Procurement Efficiency: The Role of SRM and Supplier Scorecards

-Learn how SRM and supplier scorecards maximise procurement efficiency, mitigate risks and drive continuous improvement for operational excellence
+Learn how SRM and supplier scorecards can maximise you procurement efficiency.

 For procurement professionals, your job doesn't end after the contract has been signed.
 In fact, it has just begun.
 In the dynamic world of procurement, businesses strive for efficiency, cost-effectiveness and reliability by maintaining supplier relationships via supplier relationship management (SRM), and supplier scorecards are vital tools that facilitate these objectives.
 This blog post delves into the essence of SRM, the function of supplier scorecards, their benefits in procurement and the steps to create an effective scorecard.